-So, you’ve walked away from the relationship and decided that you can do better for yourself than remain with your ex.
-You feel good because you’ve got your life back on track (or, at least, you are close to achieving that).
+So, you may have walked away from the relationship and decided you can do better for yourself than remain with your ex.
+And you might be feeling good because you’ve got your life back on track (or, at least, you are close to achieving that).

-However, it has been weeks (or even years) since the breakup, but something doesn’t feel right.
-You can’t seem to get them out of your mind.
+However, it may have been weeks (or even years) since the breakup, but something might not feel right as you can’t seem to get them out of your mind.

 Although it may be difficult to admit, it is possible you’re still hung up on your ex.
-In this article, we will examine the signs you’re not over your ex.
+In such cases, exploring the signs you’re not over your ex may come to help.

 If you have ever been there, rest assured you aren’t alone.
-According to a report by the Chicago Tribune, 4 out of 10 Americans have gotten back with their exes at some point.
+According to a report by YouGov, 44% of Americans have gotten back with their exes at some point.

-Another 4 out of 10 Americans have found themselves visiting an exes’ Social Media feed, and another 4 out of 10 young Americans have checked out the social media handle of who their ex currently dates.
+Another report by Associated Press states that 4 out of 10 Americans have found themselves visiting an exes’ Social Media feed, and another 4 out of 10 young Americans have checked out the social media handle of who their ex currently dates.

-You can’t be sure but if you find yourself experiencing any of these 15 signs, there’s every possibility you’re not over your ex.
+You can’t be sure, but if you find yourself experiencing any of these signs, there’s every possibility you’re not over your ex.

 1. You look for the slightest opportunities to reach out to them